devxoul/CocoaSeeds/README.md

 #### Specifying targets

 Third party libraries can be included as a specific target by creating a target block.
-For example, if you want to add some testing libraries such as Quick and Nimble as a test target, you can specify them like this:
+For example, if you want to add some testing libraries such as Quick and Nimble into test target, you can specify them like this:

 ```ruby
 target :MyAppTest do